 The process is similar to a PRP injection, as a sample of blood is first taken from the arm, and the processed.
 It’s different in the sense that the sample is then process a second time, specifically to isolate and increase the number of anti-inflammatory proteins.
 Compared to normal blood, the solution at the end may have up to 1000 times the normal concentration of good proteins to decrease pain and protect cartilage.

 Presently, this technique is approved by Health Canada to treat Knee Osteoarthritis.
-Research is ongoing for other joints.
+Research is ongoing for other parts of the body.
+Given its safety profile, this can also be administered to other joints, tendons, and ligaments, with discussion from your physician.
 It does not work for everybody.
 Please speak with your physician if this is the right treatment for you.

 Some more science: In a normal knee, there is a balance between inflammatory and anti-inflammatory cytokines.
 In an osteoarthritic knee, this balance is offset, where the inflammatory cytokines IL-1 and TNFa are able to destroy cartilage.
 There is no cure for Osteoarthritis, but by concentrating “good”, anti-inflammatory cytokines (IL-1ra, sIL-1R, sTNF-RI, and sTNF-RII) in an overwhelming solution, cartilage degeneration can be slowed.
 What’s more, through further processing of the blood, the white blood cells release anabolic growth factors IFG-1 and TGF-ß1 which are beneficial for cartilage health.5,6 For ever more information, see Scientific Narrative.